circlesland/CheckI18NKeys/Readme.md

 # Check svelte-i18n keys

-Find misspelled or undefined i18n-keys in a svelte-project.
+Find misspelled or undefined [svelte-i18n](https://github.com/kaisermann/svelte-i18n) keys in a project directory.

 ## Description
 The program searches for occurrences of svelte-i18n keys in a source directory.